Step One, Cut a Hole in the Box

 If one were to suspend disbelief for a moment, it could be imagined that cloud as both a technology platform and industry practice could solve world hunger.
-It is the the thing we all must be doing and it is the the thing that will grant us competitive edge and it is the thing that will bring us success if done correctly.
-It isn’t exaggeration to suggest that if cloud didn’t come into being of it’s own accord, like some sort of technological immaculate conception, we would have had to create it just to keep our businesses solvent.
+It is the thing we all must be doing and it is the thing that will grant us competitive edge and it is the thing that will bring us success if done correctly.
+It isn’t exaggeration to suggest that if cloud didn’t come into being of its own accord, like some sort of technological immaculate conception, we would have had to create it just to keep our businesses solvent.

 We are led to believe that cloud, and it’s associated practices, are a belief system.
 A religion of agile responsiveness, of massive scalability, of instant deployability.
 Without it, we are unfulfilled, adrift in a sea of confusing, cacophonous, unresponsive and inflexible enterprise systems.
 The only true path to business agility is cloud and cloud is the only true path to enlightenment.

 To that end, we are bombarded by buzzwords and promises.
 Every product in the IT cosmos is rebranding (or has rebranded) in a truly cloudy fashion.
 Everything old is new again, this time with a much more ambitious, meteorological bent.
 The religion of cloud is also a science.
 It has to be done the “right” way.
 If it isn’t, well, then you’re just plugging along as you were since the days of SOA, aren’t you?